Toward a construction of scalar-flat K\"{a}hler metrics on affine algebraic manifolds: The higher order decay

-\begin{rem} In \cite[p,176]{BK}, if $\theta_{D}$ is a Ricci-positive {\kah}-Einstein metric, the background {\kah} metric $\omega_{0}$ can be chosen so that the Ricci potential of $\omega_{0}$ decays at a higher order by altering the Hermitian metric $h_{X}$ on $K_{X}^{-1/\alpha}$.\ In Theorem \ref{scalar curvature decay}, we can prove that $S(\omega_{0})$ decays at a higher order without altering the Hermitian metric $h_{X}$. \end{rem}
+\begin{rem} In \cite[p,176]{BK}, if $\theta_{D}$ is a Ricci-positive {\kah}-Einstein metric, the background {\kah} metric $\omega_{0}$ can be chosen so that the Ricci potential of $\omega_{0}$ decays at a higher order by altering the Hermitian metric $h_{X}$ on $K_{X}^{-1/\alpha}$.\ In order to find the Hermitian metric above, they solved the following differential equation :

+Here, we have used the notations in this article.
+In the case of Bando-Kobayashi \cite{BK}, the {\kah} metric $\theta_D$ is a {\kah} Einstein metric, i.e., ${\rm Ric } (\theta_D) = (\alpha - 1) \theta_D$, so this equation (\ref{BK modification}) is equivalent to the equation (\ref{our modification}) by considering the image of the operator $- \Delta_{\theta_D}$ of (\ref{BK modification}).
+Therefore, our modification of the Hermitian metric $h_X$ can be considered as a generalization of the modification in Bando-Kobayashi \cite{BK}. \end{rem}